Prusias ad Hypium: Theatre

 The theatre, which is locally called "The Forty Stairs", was built in the city center during the Hellenistic period (300–30 BC) and was expanded in the Roman period (30 BC-300 AD).
 The theatre, with the dimensions of 100 × 74 m, covers an area of 5978 m2.
 The cavea stands on the hillside and is oriented southward.
 It had a capacity of 10,000 spectators with 36 seating rows in three caveas separated by aisles; only 17 rows in the lower section and 15 rows in the upper section are preserved today.
 The sides of the seating rows at the radial aisles are decorated with Alchemilla figures.

 The scaenae, the theatre stage, has a rectangular plan.
 Two arched windows and an arched door of the scaenae frons as well as the parodoi stand firmly on the exterior of the stage.
 The theatre is dated to the period between Hellenistic and Roman since the entrance on the stage is not common in ancient Greek theatre architecture.
 The cavea was constructed in the 1st century, and the scaenae was added in 190 AD.

 In 2023, archaeologists have found at the theater a statue of Medusa, a statue of Apollo, the head of a statue of Alexander the Great and in a room located at the top of the theater a mosaic, which they called it the "Lion Mosaic".

+In 2024, archaeologists uncovered terracotta pipes south of the theater's stage that were part of a 4th-century A.D. water system, as well as remains of a Byzantine church with an east-west apse.
+In addition, they found a narthex channel that was part of an ancient aqueduct carrying spring water from the theater's slope to a nearby fountain.